Cieslik V Musgrave Retail Partners Ireland Limited Posted In: Case Law

 Type of Claim / JurisdictionUnfair Dismissal, Disciplinary and Grievance Issues

 The claimant was dismissed by reason of gross misconduct and in particular findings of dishonesty and fraud.
 The claimant had been a general operative / fork lift driver with the firm for some six years, based in their Kildare warehouse.
 Each pallet of goods arriving has a non-transferable number that identified what was on the pallet and where it should be stored, although sometimes exceptional codes would be used where something went wrong e.g. a pallet may be directed to a particular loading bay and when the driver gets to that bay he might find that the bay is already full.
-Pallets might
+Pallets might then be given an exception code or be placed in an area referred to as the 'sin bin'.
+A bonus system

 Already a subscriber?